nneuberger1/zettle-paypal-flutter/README.md

 - Flutter SDK 3.3.0 or higher
 - iOS 12.0 or higher
-- Zettle iOS SDK frameworks
 - Valid Zettle developer account and API credentials

+**Note**: The Zettle iOS SDK frameworks are included with this plugin - no manual SDK installation required!

 ## Installation